pegasystems/pega-helm-charts/docs/patching-pega-deployment.md

 # Patching Pega Platform in your deployment

 After you deploy Pega Platform™ on your kubernetes environment, the Pega-provided Docker images support applying a zero-downtime patch to your Pega software.
-These procedures are written for any level of user, from a system administrator to a development engineer who wants to use helm charts and Pega Docker images to patch the Pega software have deployed in any supported kubernetes environment.
+The following procedures are written for any level of user, from a system administrator to a development engineer who wants to use helm charts and Pega Docker images to patch the Pega software have deployed in any supported kubernetes environment.

 Useful links to Pega software patching information: